petertardif/programmingFocus/README.md

 -------------------
 https://thinkful-nights-weekends-codename-camel.github.io/programmingFocus/

-* An app for programming students to search for programming or code-related questions that return relevant questions from StackOverflow and educational videos from YouTube depending on the keywords used.
+* An application for learning developers to search for programming or code-related ideas that return relevant questions from StackOverflow and educational videos from YouTube depending on the keywords used.

 * APIs used:
   * YouTube - https://www.programmableweb.com/api/youtube